A buyer's guide to Muay Thai shin guards

-I would like to share my knowledge with you and point out what you should look for when buying a pair of a good Muay Thai shin pads.
+I would like to share my knowledge with you and point out what should you look for when buying a pair of a good Muay Thai shin pads.

 What to look for when buying a Muay Thai shin guards?

-my first advice is: don't buy a cotton Muay Thai shin pads.
+- My first advice is: don't buy a cotton Muay Thai shin pads.
 The biggest advantage is their low weight and a low price but they don't offer a high level of protection.
 On top of that cotton pads will not serve you for too long cause they're not durable enough for heavy sparring sessions.

-The worst thing about vinyl pads is that that type of shin guards tend to crack when used for intense sparring sessions.
+The worst thing about vinyl pads is that that type of shin guards tend to crack when used regularly for intense sparring sessions.
 And once they do you will have to replace them cause they may cause nasty cuts to your sparring partner.